Hugo Reid Handbook

 Room parents play an important role at Hugo Reid.
 They act as hosts/hostesses for class celebrations and special events at school.
 Please contact the PTSA if you would be willing to serve in this capacity.

 Classroom volunteers are critical to maintaining the high-quality education that Hugo Reid children deserve.
 Some parents are able to donate time during the school day, helping teachers prepare materials for class projects and lessons.
 Others work with students as needed by the individual teacher or help with field trips.
-Volunteers who work directly with children (including chaperoning field trips) must have a completed Volunteer Registration form and TB clearance.
-Whenever you come to school to volunteer, please sign the Volunteer log in the office and pick up your badge.
+In the 2021-2022 School Year, volunteers and visitors on campus must complete a COVID-19 Symptom Screening Form before entering campus.
+Volunteers who work directly with children must have a completed Volunteer Registration form and TB clearance.
+In addition, field trip chaperones will be required to complete a fingerprint clearance with AUSD.
+Whenever you come to school to volunteer, please sign the Volunteer log in the office.
 For the safety of the children, this identifies you as someone who has permission to be on campus.
 We also need to know who is on campus in case of emergency.

 Room lists/Room parties

 District policy limits classroom parties to two per year: prior to Winter Holiday Break and Valentine’s Day.
+The only exception to this policy is the end of year fifth grade celebration.
 Room parents maintain a list of all the children in a classroom to be used to contact other parents for contributing to the party.
 These lists are never used for commercial purposes.

 It is important to minimize any distractions during instructional time, however, if a parent needs to visit their child’s classroom during the school year, please contact the principal in advance to arrange a convenient time for your visit.
 You must sign in at the office and pick up your visitors pass so that you are identified as someone who has permission to be on campus.
 Thank you for helping us maintain a focused learning environment.